serpi90/fakew3/README.md

 ## Notes

-- This software was only tested for *Warcraft III: Frozen Throne".
+- This software was only tested for *Warcraft III: Frozen Throne*.
 - This software does not support multiple displays (the resulting window should occupy the main display).